Chilean cruiser O'Higgins (1897): Design

 O'Higgins main armament consisted of four 8 in 40 calibre guns in single turrets, with two on the ship's centreline fore and aft and two port and starboard in line with the forward funnel.
 Ten 6 in 40 calibre guns were fitted, with six in casemates and the remaining four in single turrets.
 Four 4.7 in guns, ten 12-pounder guns and ten 6-pounder guns completed O'Higginss gun armament.
 All guns were designed and built by Armstrongs.
 Three 18 in torpedo tubes were fitted, with two submerged tubes on the ship's beam and one above the waterline right aft.

 The main protection was a belt of armour along the side of the ship, 260 ft long and 7 ft deep, which was 7 in thick around the ship's machinery, reducing to 6 in fore and aft.
 An armoured deck protected the whole length and beam of the ship, with between 3 in and 1.5 in thick armour.
 The ship's hull was clad in copper and wood to reduce fouling.

 The ship was powered by two vertical triple-expansion steam engines, supplied by 30 Belleville water-tube boilers, driving two shafts.
 These engines generated 16500 ihp and propelled the ship to 21.6 kn.
 Up to 1253 LT of coal could be carried, giving a range of 4580 nmi at 8 kn.

 Operational history

 While O'Higgins was nearing completion at Elswick in the winter of 1897, tensions were growing between Spain and the United States of America over the ongoing rebellion in Cuba.
 Rumours circulated that Spain was trying to strengthen its navy in case of war with the United States by purchasing warships from other countries.
 The rumoured targets for Spain included O'Higgins, the newly completed Chilean armoured cruiser and the protected cruiser also nearing completion for Chile at Elswicks.
-As the outbreak of the Spanish–American War became more likely, the United States also attempted to supplement its fleet by purchasing, amongst other ships, O'Higgins, but the negotiations did not result in the sale of the Chilean warship, and O'Higgins arrived at Valparaiso on 25 July 1898.
+As the outbreak of the Spanish–American War became more likely, the United States also attempted to supplement its fleet by purchasing, amongst other ships, O'Higgins, but the negotiations did not result in the sale of the Chilean warship, and O'Higgins arrived at Valparaíso on 25 July 1898.